 It's no secret Huawei has been going through some serious issues after it's been added to the US Entity List, preventing it from doing business with US companies.
 Indeed, most of the manufacturer's American partners were fast in cutting their ties with it, ranging from Google to chip manufacturers.
 ARM's decision to do the same also prevented the Chinese firm from continuing to build its Kirin chips, which were featured in most of its devices.
 Although Huawei is trying to overcome these woes with in-house software and working with Aptoide to put in place a Play Store replacement, it's struggling to convince the world about its viability.
 Read More

 Just a few days after the US added Huawei to its "Entity List," things are continuing to go south for the Chinese manufacturer.
 The demise began with Google announcing it would put an end to its partnership with the company, and continued with major chip manufacturers blacklisting it.
 Although Huawei is trying to mitigate the first issue by working on an in-house operating system, hardware related bans are much more complex to overcome.
-To make things worse, ARM has just asked its employees to stop working with the Chinese tech giant, which puts the company's Kirin chips at risk.
 Read More

 After the US added Huawei to its Entity list, Google and several other companies have announced they would stop doing business with the Chinese manufacturer.
 This creates a myriad of issues for them, linked to both its hardware production, but also its software environment.
 Indeed, being denied access to the Play Store means Huawei needs a fallback solution.
 One of the options the company is exploring is to use an in-house operating system, but reports indicate it's also in talks with alternative app store Aptoide.
 Read More